 Confidentiality

-Top Teams chosen to come to the final event
+Top Teams selected for the final event

-- 1-page Business Summary (Due Thursday, February 23, 2023)
+- 1-page Business Summary

-- 60-Second Pitch and Presentation of Demo/Prototype at the HIC (Thursday, March 2, 2023)
+- 60-Second Pitch + Presentation of Demo/Prototype

 Confidentiality